-- a Department of Environmental Sciences, Informatics and Statistics, Università Ca' Foscari, Venezia, Italy - 27 \Corresponding author: alice.stocco@unive.it
+- ^a Department of Environmental Sciences, Informatics and Statistics, Università Ca' Foscari, Venezia, Italy - 28 Corresponding author: alice.stocco@unive.it

-28 Abstract
+29 Abstract

-29 The Venice lagoon social-ecological system is characterized by a strong relationship between the natural 30 environment and human activities.
-This is especially noticeable in the aquaculture and hunting reserves of the lagoon, locally known as valli da pesca.
-Previous works about Ecosystem Services (ESs) in the Venice lagoon 31 focused on the so-called "open lagoon", overlooking the role of the valli da pesca.
-Despite being completely 32 managed ecosystems, the valli da pesca have conserved typical elements of transitional water environments 33 34 that the other parts of the lagoon have lost.
-By evaluating nine ESs using a spatially explicit approach, we found 35 that the valli da pesca, despite covering 17% of the surface, are contributing for 38% of the ESs total capacity, and for 24% of the ESs total flow, in comparison to the open part of the lagoon.
-Moreover, the management 36 37 that aims to maximize in a perspective of sustainability some provisioning ESs, such as extensive aquaculture, can positively influence the presence of factors on which other ESs capacity is also based.
-As a result, the open 38 39 lagoon benefits from a sort of spill-over effect for lifecycle support, hunting, and cultural ESs such as tourism, 40 information for cognitive development, and birdwatching.
-Such significant contributions could be endangered 41 in the context of a lagoon subjected to increasing pressures from anthropic activities, where even adaptations to impacts, as well as to climate change and sea-level rise effects, in the long run will modify the lagoon 42 hydrodynamics and the sea-lagoon connectivity, threatening the valli da pesca and so their ESs supply.
-43
+The Venice lagoon social-ecological system is characterized by a strong relationship between the natural 30 31 environment and human activities.
+This is especially noticeable in the aquaculture and hunting reserves of the 32 lagoon, locally known as valli da pesca.
+Previous works about Ecosystem Services (ESs) in the Venice lagoon 33 focused on the so-called "open lagoon", overlooking the role of the valli da pesca.
+Nonetheless, despite being 34 completely managed ecosystems, the valli da pesca have conserved typical elements of transitional water 35 environments that the other parts of the lagoon have lost.
+By evaluating nine ESs using a spatially explicit 36 approach, we found that the valli da pesca, despite covering 17% of the surface, are contributing for 38% of the 37 ESs total capacity, and for 24% of the ESs total flow, in comparison to the open part of the lagoon.
+Moreover, 38 the management that aims to maximize in a perspective of sustainability some provisioning ESs, such as 39 extensive aquaculture, can positively influence the presence of factors on which other ESs capacity is also 40 based.
+As a result, the open lagoon benefits from a sort of spill-over effect for lifecycle support, hunting, and 41 cultural ESs such as tourism, information for cognitive development, and birdwatching.
+Such significant 42 contributions could be endangered in the context of a lagoon subjected to increasing pressures from anthropic 43 activities, where adaptations to impacts, as well as to climate change and sea-level rise effects, in the long run 44 will modify the lagoon hydrodynamics and the sea-lagoon connectivity, threatening the valli da pesca and so their ESs supply.
+45

-44 Keywords: Ecosystem Services, 'Side Effects', Valli da pesca, Extensive aquaculture, Waterfowls Hunting, Venice lagoon
+46 Keywords: Ecosystem Services, 'Side Effects', Valli da pesca, Extensive aquaculture, Waterfowls Hunting, Venice lagoon

-46 1.
+48 1.
 Introduction

-In the last decades, assessment and mapping of Ecosystem Services (ESs) have become effective methods to highlight all the contributions that humankind receives from Nature (Costanza et al. 1997; Burkhard and Maes 2017; Baró et al. 2016; MEA 2005).
-The ESs approach also makes evident services that would otherwise go unnoticed because they flow effortlessly to human beings (Liu et al. 2007).
+In the last decades, assessment and mapping of Ecosystem Services (ESs) have become effective methods to highlight all the contributions that humankind receives from Nature (Costanza et al. 1997; Burkhard and Maes 2017; Baró et al. 2016; MEA 2005), making evident also services that would otherwise go unnoticed by the mere fact that they flow effortlessly to human beings (Liu et al. 2007).

-Nature and humans always interact, creating complex social-ecological systems where society receives positive contributions to their well-being through the ecological processes.
+53 Nature and humans always interact, creating complex social-ecological systems, where society receives 54 positive contributions to their well-being through the ecological processes.

-53 In Italy, the Venice lagoon ecosystem is an emblematic example of such a complex social-ecological system.

-Since remote times, interactions between natural factors, social dynamics, and economic activities have shaped and affected its morphology and functioning (Solidoro et al. 2010).
-Given the complexity of these interactions, understanding spatial and temporal patterns of ESs capacity and flow (sensu Villamagna et al., 2013) plays a key role in environmental decision-making regarding the Venice lagoon, as suggested by Rova et al. (2015, 2019).
+55 In Italy, the Venice lagoon ecosystem is an emblematic example of such a complex social-ecological system.
+56 Since remote times, interactions between natural factors, social dynamics, and economic activities have shaped 57 and affected its morphology and functioning (Solidoro et al. 2010).
+Given the complexity of these interactions, understanding spatial and temporal patterns of ESs capacity and flow (sensu Villamagna et al., 2013) plays a key role in environmental decision-making regarding the Venice lagoon, as suggested by Rova et al. (2015,2019).